glennneiger/react-redux-snips/README.md

 # React and Redux Snippets (Atom)

-A set of snippets for a react/redux project.
+A set of snippets for react/redux apps.
 This is still a work in progress.

 ---